 A Happy Staff Means Happy Guests

 This historic resort has cared about its employees for decades and earned a well-deserved reputation for being an excellent place to work.
-However, the Breakers’ workplace wellness program, introduced 15 years ago, goes far beyond the norm by providing personal training, lactation support, supportive home care services for children and older parents and more.
+However, the Breakers’ workplace wellness program, introduced 15 years ago, goes far beyond the norm.
+It provides personal training, lactation support, supportive home care services for children and older parents and more.
 In addition, Breakers Palm Beach also offers traditional options such as smoking cessation, on-site vaccinations and access to fitness facilities.
 (Ninety-five percent of Breakers employees take part in the company’s wellness programs, a remarkable statistic.)

-The Great Place to Work survey found that a whopping 92 percent of employees believe the Breakers is a great place to work and that management supports their health and wellbeing.
-Moreover, the employee turnover rate is 18 percent, compared with a 32 percent rate for the industry–an important stat in the hospitality business.
+The Great Place to Work survey found 92 percent of employees believe the Breakers is a great place to work and that management supports their health and wellbeing.
+Moreover, the employee turnover rate is 18 percent, compared with a 32 percent rate for the industry; an important stat in the hospitality business.

 The Cycle of Giving Back

 According to the same article in Slate, the Breakers also paid employees for 113,000 volunteer hours in community service.
 Furthermore, research shows that giving to others makes us happier people.
 And those happiness rewards motivate us to give back again.

 Begin with Baby Steps